 In her take on Margaret Turner, Loy once again injects her trademark wit and intelligence into the character.
 Interestingly, as we’re dropped into the film the narrative plays a little coy on the identity of “The Judge” as the family’s maid Bessie (Lillian Randolph) wanders around, waking the two sisters up for the morning.
 Loy’s face is quite literally obscured by a lamp as she lays in bed.
 While lady judges are a bit more commonplace in contemporary culture, this is 1947 we’re discussing.
 The casting of Myrna Loy as the judge and not the judge’s pretty, but spinster older daughter is tremendously important.
 This continues the development of the star persona Loy established for herself in the early part of her career.
 She’s likable, has her life together, and quite honestly doesn’t need a man.
 However, this doesn’t stop the men in her life (Ray Collins) from trying to hook her up– it is 1947 after all.

-It’s easy to look passed Rudy Vallee in his casting as “Assistant District Attorney” Tommy Chamberlain.
+It’s easy to look past Rudy Vallee in his casting as “Assistant District Attorney” Tommy Chamberlain.
 The much loved singer from the 1920s started shifting towards feature films in the 1930s.
 By this period, he found himself well into the awkward, former teen idol phase that all performers dread.
 Rudy Vallee was the Frank Sinatra for the Greatest Generation.
 The casting decision seems like a calculated one.
 Vallee started appearing in movies as early as 1929, but this is one of the earliest uses of him in a rare non-musical.
 While he’s very much a “straight” man, the actor absolutely shines in the very subtle humor of his character.
 Vallee really comes into his own in the third act, particularly as the characters and stories come to a head inside a night club.
 His stuffed shirt indignation absolutely helps to sell the comedy, bringing a selfless performance for Grant and Loy to play off.

 In our contemporary culture, The Bachelor and the Bobby Soxer brings a bit of a nervous chuckle.
 While the Sidney Sheldon script is very reminiscent of its period, the classic comedy is vitally important when viewing the film through a transitional, historic lens.
 Fans of classic cinema should definitely ensure this one is on their list.